rolandjlevy/css-conic-gradient-spinner-pattern-wave/README.md

 ![Spinners](https://raw.githubusercontent.com/rolandjlevy/css-conic-gradient-wave-pattern/master/images/spinner-wave-pattern.png)

 ### How it works ⚙️
-- The grid pattern is made up of 100 spinning circles
+- The wave pattern is made up of 100 spinning circles
 - Each circle uses a conic-gradient background to make a 4-quartered circle
 - With each 360 degree rotation the opacity transitions from 0 to 1
 - The varied animation delay creates the wave effect